Lattice theory of torsion classes: Beyond $\tau$-tilting theory: Lattice congruences and forcing order

 The aim of this subsection is to introduce a well-behaved class of congruences that we call \emph{arrow-determined} on a lattice $L$ and to describe them in term of the Hasse quiver of $L$.
 It is known that, if $L$ is finite, $\Con L$ can be identified with a sublattice of the powerset of $\Hasse_1(L)$, sending a congruence to the set of arrows it contracts, see for example \cite[9-5]{regions}.
 We generalize this result for complete lattices in Theorem \ref{mainiso}.
 To do so, we have to restrict our investigation to some well-behaved situations, since there are usually too many congruences.

-We introduce the following notion, which is natural with respect to our problem. \begin{definition} The lattice $L$ is \emph{arrow-separated} if $\Hasse[x, y]$ contains at least one arrow whenever $x<y$.
-For a congruence $\Theta$ on a lattice $L$, we say that $\Theta$ is \emph{arrow-determined} if for any ordered pair $x \leq y$ of $L$, $y \equiv_\Theta x$ if and only if all arrows of $\Hasse [x, y]$ are contracted by $\Theta$. \end{definition} Notice that for a lattice $L$, the trivial congruence is arrow-determined if and only if $L$ is arrow-separated.
-More generally, we have the following characterization. \begin{proposition} A complete lattice congruence $\Theta$ on a complete lattice $L$ is arrow-determined if and only if $L/\Theta$ is arrow-separated. \end{proposition}
+Recall from the introduction that the lattice $L$ is \emph{weakly atomic} if $\Hasse[x, y]$ contains at least one arrow whenever $x<y$ in $L$.
+We introduce the following notion, which is natural with respect to our problem. \begin{definition} For a congruence $\Theta$ on a lattice $L$, we say that $\Theta$ is \emph{arrow-determined} if for any ordered pair $x \leq y$ of $L$, $y \equiv_\Theta x$ if and only if all arrows of $\Hasse [x, y]$ are contracted by $\Theta$. \end{definition} Notice that for a lattice $L$, the trivial congruence is arrow-determined if and only if $L$ is weakly atomic.
+More generally, we have the following characterization. \begin{proposition} A complete lattice congruence $\Theta$ on a complete lattice $L$ is arrow-determined if and only if $L/\Theta$ is weakly atomic. \end{proposition}